-The Districts operate the Project primarily for purposes of providing reliable water supplies and flood flow management.
-In operating the Project, the Districts also ensure dam safety and comply with all license requirements.
+The Districts release water from the Don Pedro Project for purposes of providing reliable water supplies, flood flow management, and meeting the downstream flow requirements of the FERC license.
+Through the care, custody, and control exercised in operating the Don Pedro Project, the Districts also ensure dam safety and comply with all other FERC license requirements.